-Set the underlying ImageCache size (in MB).
-See Section ImageCache API.
+Causes images to be read through an ImageCache and set the underlying cache size (in MB).
+See Section Image-Cache API.

 --oiioattrib <name> <value>

 Adds or replaces a global OpenImageIO attribute with the given name to have the specified value.